 Did you know that certain shapes make us feel a certain way?
 Shapes with rounded edges are softer and more approachable, while shapes with sharp lines and edges, depict strength and presence.
+Are you aware how the meaning of shapes can effect your brand?

 When it comes to the use of shape in design and layout, designers use shapes to: